ScienceVoyager-Official/Voyagers_Cosmic_Catalogue/README.md

 point to the star _Vega_, the brightest in the constellation _Lyra_.
 To make the search less daunting, the constellation name (in this case, _Lyra_) would be mentioned in the video description, helping you narrow down your search and enjoy the experience without feeling overwhelmed.
 <br><br>

-Download the _Cosmic Catalogue_—your essential guide to celestial navigation and exploration, from this repository.
+Download the _Cosmic Catalogue_ — your essential guide to celestial navigation and exploration, from this repository.
 <br><br>

 **Additional Information**